Rocketbirds: Hardboiled Chicken: Plot

 Rocketbirds single player campaign opens with Hardboiled Chicken fighting a barrage of Penguin army soldiers.
 His mission is to find and kill the corrupt Penguin dictator, iL Putzki, in order to set the citizens of Albatropolis free.
 Hardboiled's jetpack runs low on fuel during his flight, dropping him into the woods where a nearby building is being guarded by penguins.
 Elsewhere, Putzki himself finds out about Hardboiled's whereabouts, going into a panic until Brno Albatross, Putzki's bodyguard, ensures him that Hardboiled is only a one-man army fighting against millions.
 Hardboiled soon enters the building, later getting himself trapped in a cell where he is then tortured by Brno.
 It is then revealed through a series of flashbacks that Hardboiled, alongside various others, had been initially captured at a young age and forced to serve for the Penguin army, after a failed attempt to cook him at birth led to him still being alive years later.
 The army's black star symbol was imprinted onto his head during training, where he was made to obey the dictatorial rules set by the Penguins.
 Hardboiled's reasoning for rebelling is implied in the third of these flashbacks, where during his time serving under Putzki, an adult Hardboiled spotted a younger chicken from Albatropolis who looked very similar to himself when he was young.
-This caused him to regain some sense of humanity and immediately turn against his own fleet, first by attacking one of his former colleagues after seeing the child being threatened with death if Hardboiled didn't follow orders.
+This caused him to regain some sense of humanity and immediately turn against his own fleet, first by attacking one of his former colleagues after seeing the child being threatened with death if Hardboiled did not follow orders.
 Having been rescued afterwards, the young chicken gave Hardboiled a grey bandana to cover the black star on his forehead.